Racism Increases Premature Births in America — the Data Is Now in to Prove that Point

 More than 130 other countries have lower preterm birth rates than we do and the fact that children are being born prematurely is one of the reasons our infant mortality rates are also among the worst levels in the world.

-We have the highest number of babies who die the day they are born of any country in the industrialized world.
+We also have the highest number of babies who die the day they are born of any country in the industrialized world.

 By contrast, the preterm birth rates in the most successful countries last year for that birth outcome were 5.5 percent of births in Ireland, 5.6 percent of births in Finland, and 6 percent of all births in Greece.

-So we know from their success levels that significantly lower premature birth rates are both possible and affordable— because we know that countries who spend a lot less money than we spend per capita on health care are currently achieving those lower and better rates.
+So we know from their success levels that significantly lower premature birth rates are both possible and affordable— because we know that countries who spend a lot less money than we spend per capita on health care are currently achieving those lower and better premature birth rates.

 That is not a new situation for us to be in.
 We have known for years that we have some of the worst preterm birth rates in the world — and we also have known that our disproportionately high levels of premature births are not distributed equally across all groups of mothers in our country.

-The prematurity rate is now slightly below 9 percent for our births for our white mothers — a number that was far from the best level in the world — but the prematurity rate is even higher for our African American mothers.
+The prematurity rate is now slightly below 9 percent for our births for our white mothers — a number that was far from the best level in the world — and the prematurity rate is even higher for our African American mothers.

 Last year, more than 14 percent of births to African American mothers were premature.